taikedz-mt/rspawn/README.md

 # r-Spawn for Minetest

-A spawn engine for Minetest without needing a fixed point.

-Players are each given their own randomized spawn point near the spawn origin on first joining.

-If `static_spawnpoint` is defined in `minetest.conf`, that point is used as spawn point instead (compatibility)
+Causes players to receive a spawn point anywhere on the map.
+Players will likely spawn veeery far from eachother into prisitine areas.

 ## Features